A species on the brink: reversing the persecution of pangolins

 The benefit of a dedicated pangolin ward

-The new ward will be equipped with the latest equipment including a theatre light, an oxygen generator, an anaesthetic machine, an examination table and a dental x-ray machine which is handheld and ideally suited for radiographing pangolin and smaller animals.
+The new ward is equipped with the latest equipment including a theatre light, an oxygen generator, an anaesthetic machine, an examination table and a dental x-ray machine which is handheld and ideally suited for radiographing pangolin and smaller animals.

 An adult pangolin receiving anaesthesia via isoflurane gas inhalation.